 His first Arsenal goal came in the 2007 League Cup final, giving his team an early lead.
 It could have been a watershed moment had Didier Drogba not turned things around with a brace, his second goal arriving in the last 10 minutes.

 His first league goals for the club would arrive the following February, both in the space of five minutes against Birmingham City.

 The game had begun with a sickening injury to team-mate Eduardo, so for Walcott to emerge from his team-mate’s shadow and hand his team a come-from-behind victory would have been huge.

 Then, as the clock ticked past 90, Stuart Parnaby went down in the box, James McFadden scored the equalising penalty, William Gallas lost his shit and Arsenal embarked on what would end up being a run of one win in eight to cost them a shot at the title.

 And Walcott was denied glory again in that second half at Anfield.
 Emmanuel Adebayor might have got the final touch, but it was – to all intents and purposes – a Walcott goal.

 That Adebayor finish, six minutes from time, gave Arsenal the lead on away goals.

 Bear in mind this was a Liverpool team who had been ruthless defensively, winning their four previous home games with only this stunning Marek Matějovský strike finding a way past Pepe Reina.

-Liverpool’s back line were stingy at the best of times, and this was the best of times.
+Liverpool’s backline was stingy at the best of times, and this was the best of times.
 Walcott ripping them all to shreds looks all the more impressive.

 To take multiple defenders out of the game twice in the same run with a combination of pace and close-control is something you’d expect of the world’s best, not of a 19-year-old still making his mark and still waiting for his first competitive international appearance.